Emmie’s Love by Janette Seymour is a saucy romance novel from 1980 with some entertaining elements but minor gripes.

 TOTAL SPOILER ALERT ⚠

 Janette Seymour‘s Emmie’s Love is Purity’s Passion, redux.
-Just as in Purity’s Passion and Purity’s Ecstasy, the heroine is separated from her true love and must “find” her way back to him.
-“Find” here is a euphemism for another four-letter word that starts with “f.”
+Just as in Purity’s Passion and Ecstasy, the heroine is separated from her true love and must “find” her way back to him.
+So we’re clear: “find” is an euphemism for another four-letter word that starts with “f.”

-Emmie Dashwood–granddaughter to an aged Marquess who pats her rump in a most loving fashion–lives in a moldy, decaying manor with her large, mooching family.
-After grandpa’s death, Emmie is sold into marriage to an old man who lives another continent away.
+Emmie Dashwood—granddaughter of an aged Marquess who pats her rump most lovingly—lives in a moldy, decaying manor with her large, mooching family.
+After Grandpa’s death, Emmie is sold into marriage to an old man who lives another continent away.
 On her trip across the ocean, she falls in love with Captain Nathan Grant, the very married ship’s captain.

 Except for a doomed French hunter and his sad tale, there’s not much depth.
 One salacious encounter is followed by another–not that I’m complaining.